At HACS we work with individuals, families and organisations across Hertfordshire, providing confidential advice and counselling.

 We offer face to face, telephone or online support and information to those in the community who are concerned about their drinking.
 Also, we support families and carers who would really like to know how to deal with someone with an alcohol problem.

 Our services cover a wide variety of areas including health and wellbeing, alcohol misuse, mental health issues and domestic abuse.
-We offer a friendly, confidential service and affordable counselling for adults affected by their own or someone else's drinking.
+We offer a friendly, confidential, non-judgemental and personally tailored 1:1 counselling service for adults affected by their own or someone else's drinking.
+Unfortunately we receive no funding for this but we aim to provide an affordable service with a fee agreed according to your means.
 Our affiliate therapists are very experienced in alcohol work providing professional counselling throughout Hertfordshire working within BACP (British Association of Counselling and Therapy) ethical framework and NICE (National Institute for Health and Care Excellence) guidelines.

 Our helpline is open 6 days a week from 9am to 8pm for advice, support and referral, if appropriate, to accredited addiction/mental health therapist for 1:1 appointments or other services for ongoing support.
 Regular formal telephone counselling or home-based face to face support offered to those who are unable to travel, housebound or restricted by illness or caring responsibilities.